TamaraAtanasoska/dialogue-history/README.md

    -no_thread 2
 ```

-### Training the multiple Guesser modules of the Aixia20201 repository
+### Training the four Guesser models of the Aixia20201 repository